Inherited disorders: Porphyria

 Four types of acute porphyrias affect the nervous system (AIP, VP, HCP, ADP).
 Two of these can also affect the skin (VP,HCP).
 Symptoms for acute porphyrias develop over hours or days and last for days or weeks.

-Early symptoms of an acute attack can include: tachycardia, acute severe abdominal pain, nausea and vomiting, constipation, peripheral motor neuropathy, and paraesthesia.
-This may progress to severe cardiovascular, neurological and psychiatric symptoms, and a progressive, irreversible neuropathy.
+Early symptoms of an acute attack can include acute severe abdominal pain, nausea and vomiting, constipation, autonomic instability and peripheral motor neuropathy.
+This may progress to severe neurological and psychiatric symptoms, and a progressive, irreversible neuropathy.
 Ultimately, this can be fatal if untreated.